Standards of Practice

 A3 Providing the same degree of skill and integrity towards your clients, irrespective of age, gender, culture, ethnicity, sexual orientation, religious and spiritual beliefs.

-A4 Awareness of the rights of clients and colleagues to respectful verbal, physical, emotional and financial behavior, commensurate with treatment received.
+A4 Awareness of the rights of clients and colleagues to respectful verbal, physical, emotional and financial behaviour, commensurate with treatment received.

 A5 Your own right as a sound healer / therapist, to be treated with respect by clients and others party to your practice.